DLR-RM/stable-baselines3/docs/guide/rl_tips.rst

 .. figure:: ../_static/img/mistake.png

-Another consequence of using a Gaussian is that the action range is not bounded.
+Another consequence of using a Gaussian distribution is that the action range is not bounded.
 That's why clipping is usually used as a bandage to stay in a valid interval.
 A better solution would be to use a squashing function (cf ``SAC``) or a Beta distribution (cf `issue #112 <https://github.com/hill-a/stable-baselines/issues/112>`_).